dbashford/textract/README.md

 * [#82](https://github.com/dbashford/textract/issues/82), [#83](https://github.com/dbashford/textract/pull/83).
 PR updated cheerio to fix a cheerio regression.
 * Fixed regression issue with above two PRs in combination.
 Pure `text/*` extraction left encoded characters for stylized quotes and true elipsis in the text.
 * [#88](https://github.com/dbashford/textract/pull/88).
 Fixed detection/messaging of missing binaries for `.doc`, images and `.pdf`.
+* [#89](https://github.com/dbashford/textract/pull/89).
+Returned to using j as a module rather than a binary.
 * [#90](https://github.com/dbashford/textract/pull/90).
 Improved content type detection when extracting from URLs.

 ### 1.2.1